 So she sleeps.
 She will not wake.
 And she will never leave.

 He sighs and walks to the door.
 He has work to do.
 Looking back at her, he whispers, "Pleasant dreams, Christine," before returning to his office.

-She waits for Spock to go to bed but he shows no sign of getting tired.
-She is excited, can't wait to get out.
-Don't think of it, she reminds herself.
-Keep your mind on something neutral, something safe.
+She waits for Spock to go to bed, but he shows no sign of getting tired.
+She's excited, can't wait to get out.
+She shouldn't think of it.
+Keep her mind on something neutral, something safe.
 He passes her room once, stops in the doorway but says nothing.
-She can feel his stare as she lays on the bed reading.
-She does not turn around.
+She can feel his stare as she lies on the bed reading.
+She doesn't turn around.
 His thoughts are shielded; he sends her nothing to judge his mood.
 He stands there for longer than she expects.
-And when he leaves, she can tell he is gone only by the hairs on the back of her neck that finally lie down...
+And when he leaves, she can tell he's gone only by the hairs on the back of her neck that finally lie down.